Sea Scouts (Scouting America): Youth Training

 There are several training opportunities available to Sea Scout youth including Quarterdeck Training, Introduction to Leadership Skills for Ships (ILSS), and Sea Scout Experience Advanced Leadership (SEAL) training.
 The SEAL program is a week-long course designed teach leadership skills while underway.
 Safety at Sea is a joint U.S. Coast Guard/BSA hands on training event that teaches advanced maritime skills to Sea Scout youth.

 Sea Scouts may also obtain the boating licenses and safe boating training certifications offered at the state and local levels and are encouraged to qualify in first aid, CPR, lifesaving, SCUBA and US Sailing certifications.
 Ships are encouraged to affiliate with the United States Coast Guard Auxiliary and the United States Power Squadrons enabling Sea Scouts and Scouters to obtain additional training.

 Adult Training

-A trained Sea Scout Leader has completed Sea Sea Scout Adult Leader Basic Training.
+A trained Sea Scout Leader has completed Sea Scout Adult Leader Basic Training.
 Supplemental training includes Long Cruse Planning, Introduction to on the Water Leadership Skills, and Advanced on the Water Leadership Skills.
 Seabadge is an advanced leadership unit management training targeted to Sea Scout leaders.